jdbctemplatemapper/jdbctemplatemapper/README.md

   }
 ...
  // The second argument to getSelectMapper() below is the table alias used in the query.
- // For the query below the 'orders' table alias is 'o', the 'order_line' table alias is 'ol' and the product
+ // For the query below the 'orders' table alias is 'o', the 'order_line' table alias
- // table alias is 'p'.
-SelectMapper.getColumnsSql() aliases the columns with the prefix; table alias + "_" so that there are
+ // is 'ol' and the product table alias is 'p'.
+SelectMapper.getColumnsSql() aliases
+ // the columns with the prefix; table alias + "_" so that there are no conflicts in sql
- // no conflicts in sql when different models have same property names like for example id.
-SelectMapper.buildModel(rs) uses
+ // when different models have same property names like for example id.
- // the column alias prefix to identify and populate the pertinent models from the ResultSet.
+ // SelectMapper.buildModel(rs) uses the column alias prefix to populate the pertinent
+ // model from the ResultSet.

  SelectMapper<Order> orderSelectMapper = jdbcTemplateMapper.getSelectMapper(Order.class, "o");
  SelectMapper<OrderLine> orderLineSelectMapper = jdbcTemplateMapper.getSelectMapper(OrderLine.class, "ol");
  SelectMapper<Product> productSelectMapper = jdbcTemplateMapper.getSelectMapper(Product.class, "p");

- // no need to type in column names and aliases so we can concentrate on where and join clauses String sql = "select"
+ // no need to type in column names and aliases so we can concentrate on join and where clauses String sql = "select"
                + orderSelectMapper.getColumnsSql()
                + ","